munificent/magpie/doc/site/markdown/language/functions.markdown

     var printArg = fn(a) print("My arg is " + a)
     printArg("bananas!")

+Defining named functions is so command that there is a special keyword, `def` for doing just that.
+The above example would be more naturally expressed like:

+    :::magpie
+    def printArg(a) print("My arg is " + a)
+    printArg("bananas!")

 A function can also take a block for its body:

     :::magpie